qiime2/amplicon-docs/docs/explanations/getting-started.md

 (getting-started:provenance)=
 ### Data provenance

-QIIME 2 was designed to automatically document analysis workflows for users, ensuring that their bioinforamtics work is **reproducible**.
+QIIME 2 was designed to automatically document analysis workflows for users, ensuring that their bioinformatics work is **reproducible**.
 This allows you, or consumers of your research, to discover exactly how any QIIME 2 result (i.e., Artifact or Visualization) was produced.

 To achieve this, each QIIME 2 command is recorded when it is run, and that information is stored in all Artifacts and Visualizations that are created[^provenance-in-artifacts].